johna-lee/striker-project/README.md

 Data Engineering Project: An End-to-End ELT Pipeline for Soccer Analysis

 Hello and welcome to my first data engineering project!
 This project is done from a hyptothetical perspective where I am a consultant for my favorite soccer club, Arsenal.
-Arsenal are in desperate need of a goalscorer to help them win titles, but they have budgetary constraints.
+Arsenal are in desperate need of a "striker", an attacking forward whose main job is to score goals, but they have budgetary constraints.
 My job is to identify the ideal value candidate; a player who is young, highly efficient, and up-and-coming, who does not command a big transfer fee from the selling club.

 To do this, I built the pipeline below which handles batch match data and leverages various services in Google Cloud Platform (GCP).